 One of the more vocal advocates of the May 21, 2011 date asserts: “I know it’s absolutely true, because the Bible is always absolutely true” (CNN.com, “Road trip to the end of the world”, March 7, 2011).
 However, the May 21, 2011 claim is not true.
 It is a false conclusion based on ignoring clear Scripture, coupled with faulty mathematical calculations relating to the timing of Noah’s flood.

-In Matthew 24:11, 23-26, Jesus reveals that at the end of the age “false prophets” will deceive many.
+In Matthew 24:11 and verses 23–26, Jesus reveals that at the end of the age “false prophets” will deceive many.
 Some of these false prophets will claim to know the date of Christ’s return.
 Others will claim that He already has returned.
 Many will teach His secret return and a rapture of the saints to heaven before the Great Tribulation.

 However, in Matthew 24 Christ notes specific end-time events that must happen before His return.
 These major events will be clear road-marks revealing where we are within the panorama of end-time prophecy.
 Three of these events are: